 David and Nancy have been a part of the Victory family for a number of years.
 David retired from PSE back in 2003, and Nancy retired from teaching in 1986 when they first moved to Lynden from Oak Harbor.
 They are both active in the community and volunteer at the Christian Health Care Center.
 They enjoy camping and staying active.
-Dave services as the VCF deacon of Building and Maintenance and Nancy serves as Deacon of “Be A Blessing” the ministry at VCF for those with financial needs among us.
+Dave service as the VCF deacon of Building and Maintenance and Nancy serves as Deacon of “Be A Blessing,” the ministry at VCF for those with financial and physical needs among us.

 That their (our) hearts (at Victory) may be encouraged, being knit together in love, to reach all the riches of full assurance of understanding and the knowledge of God’s mystery, which is Christ.

 Doug Traina / Elder (on Sabbatical) and Missions